Sir Steve Redgrave

 As far as the UK is concerned, Sir Steve is pretty much the face of the Olympic Games.
 He competed over decades, winning gold medals in five consecutive Games - the only British Olympian to do so.

-Regtransfers visited Sir Steve at his beautiful Buckinghamshire home to deliver the number plates for his new personal car registration ROW 601D (“ROW GOLD”) in May 2016.
+Regtransfers visited Sir Steve at his beautiful Buckinghamshire home to deliver his car registration plates ROW 601D (“ROW GOLD”) in May 2016.
 This wasn’t Steve’s first private number plate: his wife, Dr Ann Redgrave, had previously bought him G5 SSR.

 As a young man beginning his sporting career, Steve Redgrave worked for his father’s construction business, labouring on building sites.
 His father ironically nicknamed him The Foreman, due to his tendency to stand around rather than work.
 Steve has attributed those periods of daydreaming to his preoccupation with sport.